<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 What Is a Cookie in Web Browsing?

-Before explaining cookie stuffing, it’s important to establish what a cookie is.
+Before explaining cookie stuffing, let’s first understand what a cookie is.
 A cookie is a text file in a user’s web browser that websites can read from and write data to.
 With cookies, websites can track a person’s browser history, save login credentials, and store various other data that advertisers and their websites can use.

 Merchants running affiliate marketing programs often rely on cookies to attribute customer or lead activities with a particular affiliate so they can provide the right compensation to the right affiliate partners.